 The 2 Johnnies have risen to stardom in Ireland over the last five years.
-Tipperary men “Johnny B” O’Brien and “Johnny Smacks” McMahon created a very potent force when they linked up to perform together at their local GAA club.
+Tipperary men “Johnny B” O’Brien and “Johnny Smacks” McMahon created a potent force when they linked up to perform together at their local GAA club.
 A comedy-music duo who have had nine no. 1 singles in the Irish iTunes charts including “Sinéad”, “When I Play for the County”, “Summer Tune” and “Could Have Been County”, the 2 Johnnies came to prominence with their YouTube channel and Social Media accounts.
 The YouTube channel has a following now of 114,000 subscribers while their Facebook has 260,000 followers – clear demonstrations of their popularity.

-“The 2 Johnnies Podcast” is a bit mad really… I am struggling to think how to even describe it… The lads tend to discuss two or three topics including their producer Maura’s mystery topic, give their “Yurts and Dirts” of the week – and have a segment called “Noel’s News”.
-“Noel Furlong” is an old-school hurling man, and if you have ever been involved in a GAA club in Ireland you have met Noel Furlong.
+“The 2 Johnnies Podcast” is a bit mad really… I am struggling to think how to even describe it… The lads tend to discuss two or three topics, including their producer Maura’s mystery topic, give their “Yurts and Dirts” of the week – and have a brilliant segment called “Noel’s News”.
+“Noel Furlong” is an old-school hurling man, and if you have ever been involved in a GAA club in Ireland, you have met Noel Furlong.
 If you have not met Noel Furlong, it is probably because you are Noel Furlong.
-Short-passing, handpassing, sweepers, roving forwards and puck-out strategies are what Noel would describe as “horse in a bucket” – and cannot replace the more traditional style summed up in two words “drive it”.
+Short-passing, handpassing, sweepers, roving forwards, and puck-out strategies are what Noel would describe as “horse in a bucket” – and cannot replace the more traditional style summed up in two words “drive it”.
 His descriptions of world, national and local events are often hilarious.

 With “The 2 Johnnies Podcast”, just start from the beginning and let the adventure take you.
 As a podcast, the humour is quintessentially Irish.
 Discussions on Junior B hurling, the Leaving Cert, the Debs, silage season, the Ploughing Championship, shifting, the Rose of Tralee and everything else under the sun (or rain in the case of Ireland).
 The “2 Johnnies Podcast” is a great way to connect with home, and to just embrace what makes our island unique.